 In this section, the robustness of the ordered logit estimates is tested.
-The check relates to the proportional odds assumption underlining the OLM, i.e. the equality of the slope coefficients across each category of the dependent variable.
+The first check relates to the proportional odds assumption underlining the OLM, i.e. the equality of the slope coefficients across each category of the dependent variable.
+In the second test, a multilevel approach is used to explicitly take into account the variation of the dependent variable across the countries included in the sample.